Explore PostgreSQL with client tools

 , where$REGION

-is the location you specified above.
-However, you can change it to any other resource group name that suits your preference.RG_NAME=rg-learn-work-with-postgresql-$REGION
+is the location you previously specified.
+However, you can change it to any other resource group name that suits your preference or that you might already have.RG_NAME=rg-learn-work-with-postgresql-$REGION

 -

-If you have access to more than one Azure subscription, and your default subscription is not the one in which you want to create the resource group and other resources for this exercise, run this command to set the appropriate subscription, replacing the
+(Skip if using your default subscription.)
+If you have access to more than one Azure subscription, and your default subscription isn’t the one in which you want to create the resource group and other resources for this exercise, run this command to set the appropriate subscription, replacing the

 <subscriptionName|subscriptionId>